A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Dynamic mesh generation experiments

 We set $N=40^2$, $\Delta t = 0.01$, and generate a sequence of meshes for $0 \leq t \leq 1$.
 The adaptive meshes generated with static, dynamic, and restarted SAM are shown in \Cref{fig:patch} at various times $t$.
 The Jacobian errors, mean grid distortion, and cumulative simulation runtimes are provided in \Cref{table:patch}.
 For the purposes of comparison with \cite{Sulman2011}, we also provide the \emph{mesh fidelity measure} $\hat{\mathcal{E}}_2$, defined by

-The superior accuracy of SAM produces fidelity measures $\hat{\mathcal{E}}_2$ that are {two orders of magnitude smaller} than those produced with the PMKP method (see Tables 6 and 7 in \cite{Sulman2011}).
-Moreover, the SAM runtimes are more than an order magnitude smaller than the PMKP runtimes provided in \cite{Sulman2011} e.g. 2.861 sec vs 75 sec for static SAM vs PMKP.
+The superior accuracy of SAM produces fidelity measures $\hat{\mathcal{E}}_2$ that are an {order of magnitude smaller} than those produced with the PMKP method (see Tables 6 and 7 in \cite{Sulman2011}).
+Moreover, the SAM runtimes are more than two orders of magnitude smaller than the PMKP runtimes provided in \cite{Sulman2011} e.g. 0.179 sec vs 75 sec for static SAM vs PMKP.

 Since static SAM constructs the map $\psi$ directly from the uniform mesh, the meshes at $t=0.25, 0.5, 0.75, 1.0$ are simply rotated versions of the initial grid.
 This is confirmed in \Cref{table:patch}, which shows that static SAM produces grids with identical grid quality metrics at these times.

-Dynamic SAM is twice as fast as static SAM for this test; on the other hand, it necessarily tracks the history of the simulation, and the rotating target Jacobian produces grids with increasing levels of distortion.
-Interestingly, the Jacobian errors of dynamic SAM are smaller than static SAM for $t=0.25$ and $t=0.5$ due to the high accuracy with which the Poisson problem is solved for in the perturbation formulation.
+Dynamic SAM, on the other hand, necessarily tracks the history of the simulation, and the rotating target Jacobian produces grids with increasing levels of distortion.
+The Jacobian errors of dynamic SAM are smaller than static SAM for $t=0.25$ and $t=0.5$ due to the high accuracy with which the Poisson problem is solved for in the perturbation formulation.
 For $t > 0.6$, however, grid distortion errors outweigh the improved accuracy for the Poisson solve, and dynamic SAM errors become larger than static SAM errors.
-This is demonstrated in \Cref{fig:patch-compare1} and \Cref{fig:patch-compare2}, which provide plots of the evolution of $\mathcal{E}_2$ and $\lambda$, respectively.
-Restarted SAM combines the best aspects of static and dynamic SAM i.e. smoothness and efficiency, respectively.
-As shown in the bottom row of \Cref{fig:patch}, and confirmed in \Cref{table:patch} and \Cref{fig:patch-compare}, restarted SAM grids are of comparable accuracy and smoothness to static SAM grids, but require essentially the same amount of computational expense as dynamic SAM.
+The restart criterion parameter in restarted SAM is set as $\Lambda = 1.01$.
+The mesh restarting controls the grid distortion errors, which in turn prevents the Jacobian errors from growing.
+As shown in the bottom row of \Cref{fig:patch}, and confirmed in \Cref{table:patch}, restarted SAM grids are of comparable accuracy and smoothness to static SAM grids

+At this low resolution, dynamic SAM is actually slower than the static algorithm.
+For higher resolutions, however, dynamic SAM is much more efficient than static SAM.
+To demonstrate this, we repeat the above experiment with $N = 400^2$ cells.
+For brevity, we do not report the Jacobian errors or $L^1$ distortion, since the conclusions are similar to the $N=40^2$ case.
+The computational runtimes, however, are very different: 1414 sec for static SAM vs 184 sec for dynamic SAM, and 194 sec for restarted SAM.
+We thus see that restarted SAM combines the best aspects of static and dynamic SAM i.e. smoothness and efficiency, respectively.